 To make the most of your insurance settlement, public adjusters assess your insurance claim to see the types of coverage you have.
 Your homeowners or business insurance policy may include:

-- Business interruption covers you if your business’ operations is closed due to damage caused by wildfires.
-This can include operating costs, payroll expenses and loss of income.
+- Business interruption covers you if your business’ operations are closed due to damage caused by wildfires.
+This can include operating costs, payroll expenses, and loss of income.

 - Other expenses due to restoring and rebuilding your business property and improvements.

 - Damage to your home and outbuildings caused by fire, smoke, or soot.

 - Personal belongings such as clothing, electronics, and other items.

 The public adjuster helps you assess the cost of emergency assistance and determine the value of your claim.
 This gives you the fuel you need to fight the insurance company if they come back with a low insurance settlement.
 If you have questions about your coverage, ask your public adjuster to go over the policy with you.
 It’s important to understand what you may be entitled to.
 By carefully determining what your policy covers, Sunpoint Public Adjusters can help you get back the maximum amount in your insurance settlement.
 Contact us today!